VoiceofSiren/StudyingProgramming/README.md

 ### Main contents
 1. Basic and advanced knowledge of JAVA
 2. Basic and advanced knowledge of JavaScript
+3. Basic and advanced knowledge of HTTP
+4. Basic and advanced knowledge of Security
-3. Python-based Algorithms
+5. Python-based Algorithms
-4. Back-end development records
+6. Back-end development records